 Welcome to the web site of the University of Central Florida Annual High School Programming Tournament!
-The event is organized by the UCF Programming Team, a student organization within UCF's Department of Electrical Engineering and Computer Science, along with help from the UCF student chapters of the Association for Computing Machinery (ACM) and Upsilon Pi Epsilon.
+The event is organized by the UCF Programming Team, a student organization within UCF's Department of Computer Science, along with help from the UCF student chapters of the Association for Computing Machinery (ACM) and Upsilon Pi Epsilon.

 This web site includes information about the tournament including the contest itself, how you can participate, and past competitions (including problem sets and judge data!).
 We also include information on how individuals and companies can make donations to the team itself.

 The tournament was first held in 1987 and has been held annually (typically in March) since then at the UCF main campus in Orlando.
 Modeled after the ACM International Collegiate Programming Contest (ICPC), we give ten or more problems of varying difficulty to be solved in four hours.
 Each high school team consists of up to three students.